nyakabawurr-boop/Telco-Customer-Churn-Predication/README.md

 Based on the findings, the following actionable recommendations are proposed:

 1.  **Incentivize Long-Term Contracts:** Develop targeted campaigns to encourage month-to-month customers to switch to annual or two-year contracts.
-2.  **Promote Value-Added Services:** Increase the adoption of Tech Support, Online Security, and Online Backup by bundling them or offering promotional trials.
+2.  **Promote Value-Added Services:** Increase the adoption of Tech Support, Online Security, Online Backup by bundling them or offering promotional trials.
 3.  **Focus on Early-Stage Customers:** Implement a proactive onboarding program for new customers to address their needs and improve their initial experience.
 4.  **Review Payment Processes:** Investigate why customers using electronic checks are more likely to churn and encourage the use of more stable, automated payment methods.